globusonline/provision/doc/go.rst

 	[globusonline]
 	username = go-user
-	auth = go

-By default, Globus Provision will user the username specified in ``username`` to connect to the GO CLI and run the necessary commands to create the endpoint.
+Globus Provision will user the username specified in ``username`` to connect to the GO CLI via SSH and run the necessary commands to create the endpoint.
 By default, it will use the SSH key in ``~/.ssh/id_rsa``, but you can specify an alternate key using the ``ssh-key`` parameter::

 	[globusonline]
 	username = go-user
 	ssh-key = ~/.ssh/myotherkey_rsa
-	auth = go

 If you want to use an X.509 certificate to connect to GO through the Transfer API, then use the ``cert-file`` and ``cert-key`` options.
 For example::